-All new construction and substantial improvement of residential and nonresidential structures within Zone X (shaded) designations shall meet the following standards:

-(1) All new construction and substantial improvements of residential structures permitted on or after October 1, 2018, shall have the lowest floor, including basement, elevated a minimum of
+All new construction and substantial improvement of residential and nonresidential structures within shaded Zzone X (shaded) designations shall meet the following standards: - (1) All new construction and substantial improvements of residential structures permitted on or after

-- 24 inches above the larger of the base flood elevation (BFE), the crown of the nearest street or the highest grade adjacent to the building and be a minimum of three (3) inches above the 500-year flood. - (2) Substantial improvements to structures completed prior to October 1, 2018, shall have the lowest floor, including basement, elevated a minimum of 18 inches above the larger of the base flood elevation (BFE), the crown of the nearest street or the highest grade adjacent to the building. - (3) All new construction and substantial improvements of nonresidential structures permitted on or after October 1, 2018, shall: - a.
-Have the lowest floor, including basement, elevated a minimum of 24 inches above the larger of the base flood elevation (BFE), the crown of the nearest street or the highest grade adjacent to the building and be a minimum of three (3) inches above the nearest 500-year flood; or - b.
-Together with attendant utility and sanitary facilities, be floodproofed to a minimum of 24 inches above the larger of the base flood elevation (BFE), the crown of the nearest street or the highest grade adjacent to the building and be a minimum of three (3) inches above the 500-year flood so that the structure is watertight, with walls substantially impermeable to the passage of water and with structural components having the capability of resisting hydrostatic and hydrodynamic loads and effect of buoyancy.
+October 1, 2018, shall have the lowest floor, including basement, elevated a minimum of 18 inches above the nearest adjacent A zone base flood elevation specified in feet on the community flood insurance rate map-24 inches above the larger of the base flood elevation (BFE), the crown of the nearest street or the highest grade adjacent to the building and be a minimum of three (3) inches (3")-above the 500-year flood, as determined by the floodplain administrator. - (1)(2) Substantial improvements to structures completed prior to October 1, 2018, shall have the lowest floor, including basement, elevated a minimum of 18 inches above the larger of the base flood elevation (BFE), the crown of the nearest street or the highest grade adjacent to the building. - (2)(3) All new construction and substantial improvements of nonresidential structures permitted on or after October 1, 2018, shall: - a.
+Have the lowest floor, including basement, elevated a minimum of 18 inches above the nearest adjacent A zone base flood elevation 24 inches above the larger of the base flood elevation (BFE), the crown of the nearest street or the highest grade adjacent to the building and be a minimum of three (3) inches (3") above the nearest 500-year flood specified in feet on the community flood insurance rate map, as determined by the floodplain administrator; or - b.
+Together with attendant utility and sanitary facilities, be floodproofed to a minimum of 24 inches above the larger of the base flood elevation (BFE), the crown of the nearest street or the highest grade adjacent to the building and be a minimum of three (3) inches (3") above the 500-year flood 18 inches so that the structure is watertight, with walls substantially impermeable to the passage of water and with structural components having the capability of resisting hydrostatic and hydrodynamic loads and effect of buoyancy.
 A registered professional engineer or architect shall submit a certification to the floodplain administrator that the standards of this subsection as proposed in subsection 50-65(a)(3), are satisfied. - (4) Substantial improvements to nonresidential structures constructed completed prior to October 1, 2018, shall: - a.
 Have the lowest floor, including basement, elevated a minimum of 18 inches above the larger of the base flood elevation (BFE), the crown of the nearest street or the highest grade adjacent to the building; or - b.
 Together with attendant utility and sanitary facilities, be floodproofed to a minimum of 18 inches above the larger of the base flood elevation (BFE), the crown of the nearest street or the highest grade adjacent to the building so that the structure is watertight, with walls substantially impermeable to the passage of water and with structural components having the capability of resisting hydrostatic and hydrodynamic loads and effect of buoyancy.
-A registered professional engineer or architect shall submit a certification to the floodplain administrator that the standards of this subsection as proposed in subsection 50-65(a)(3), are satisfied. - (5) A registered professional engineer or registered public surveyor shall submit a certification to the floodplain administrator that the standards of this section, as proposed in subsection 50-65(a)(1), are satisfied.
+A registered professional engineer or architect shall submit a certification to the floodplain administrator that the standards of this subsection as proposed in subsection 50-65(a)(3), are satisfied. - (3)(5) A registered professional engineer or registered public surveyor shall submit a certification to the floodplain administrator that the standards of this section, as proposed in subsection 50-65(a)(1), are satisfied.